-In this competitive age, parents are often concerned about whether their child is intelligent enough, and if they can do anything which may help the child’s intelligence develop.
+In this competitive age, parents are often concerned about whether their child is intelligent enough and wonder if they can do anything to help their child’s intelligence develop.
 It is believed that the right amount of stimulation at an early age considerably enhances a child’s mental capabilities.
-The early years are thus the prime time to focus on a child’s intellectual development.
+The first few years are thus the prime time to focus on a child’s intellectual development.
 Here are some practical tips which aim to help you raise your child to be intelligent.

 Video: 10 Secrets to Raise A Smart and Intelligent Baby

 12 Effective Ways to Raise a Smart and Intelligent Baby

 Communication is a key skill that is essential in enhancing the intelligence of a child.
 It allows your child to bond with you and develops self-esteem and confidence.
 Encourage your child to improve his communication skills by involving him in verbal activities.
 Talk to your baby about what you are doing, how your day went, or anything else.
 Include descriptive language, and he will learn to use it in his own conversations.
 Strong language skills are always associated with higher intelligence.
 So, give your child the benefit of this skill.

 A secure baby tends to be more confident, and thus more receptive to challenges in life.
 Start him off on the right path by providing a safe and happy environment at home.
 Skin-to-skin contact and baby massages allow you and your baby to bond.
 Tickle him, let him climb over you and play, cuddle with him, put him on your lap, or wear him in a baby sling.